-JetBlue has some of the nicest domestic Business Class seats you’ll find – Jetblue Mint.
+JetBlue has some of the nicest domestic business class seats you’ll find – Jetblue Mint.
 These seats are available on about a dozen routes and a handful of seasonal flights.

 JetBlue doesn’t have a traditional award chart.
 The price you pay in points is tied to the cash price of the flight, so they don’t have blackout dates.
-If you can book a seat with cash you can do the same with JetBlue points!
+If you can book a seat with cash, you can do the same with JetBlue points!

-You can upgrade to a Mint seat with JetBlue points, but you can only use 1 type of payment for your ticket.
+You can upgrade to a Mint seat with JetBlue points, but you can only use one type of payment for your ticket.
 So, if you booked a ticket with JetBlue points, you can only upgrade with points.
 And if you paid with cash, you can only upgrade with cash.
 You can’t use JetBlue points to upgrade a ticket paid with cash and vice versa.

 The cost of an upgrade is the difference in price between your current seat and the seat you want to upgrade to.